FinnitoProductions/Crypto-Sentiment-Tracker/README.md

 # finndex
-## Setup -- Display Purposes
+## Setup (Display Purposes)
 ### Cloning the Repository
-In the command line (with git installed), execute
+In the command line, execute
 ```shell
 git clone https://github.com/FinnitoProductions/finndex.git
 ```
+Git must be installed for this command to function correctly.
+Alternatively, download the [notebook](https://github.com/FinnitoProductions/finndex/blob/master/sentiment-analysis.ipynb) stored in the outermost directory of the Git repository.
 ### Library Installation
 Install the the latest version of `finndex` using [pip](https://pip.pypa.io/en/stable/installing/):
 ```shell